The Platycodon contains one species, and this is a commonly grown garden plant.

 It goes by the common names of Balloon Flower or Bellflower.

 Platycodon grandiflorus (Balloon flower) by Carl E Lewis.

-The plant is a hardy perennial that has stalks that reach 30 to 90 cm in height.
+The plant is a hardy perennial.
+Platycodon plant stalks can reach 30 to 90 cm (1 to 3 feet) in height.

 Platycodon flowers in the summer with white, blue, or purple bell shaped flowers.